danidiaz/really-small-backpack-example/lesson5-abstract-typeclasses/README.md

 # lesson 5 - abstract typeclasses

-Over which entities, exactly, can be abstract in a signature?
+Over which entities, exactly, can we abstract in a signature?

 In previous lessons we have abstracted over datatypes and standalone functions.
 Can we abstract over anything else?